Art Jewelry and Mixed Media Art

 I focus more on what I think things “could be” rather than what most people think they “should be” – for me it’s always about “transformation and possibilities”!
 My experimentation with unusual found objects and alternative materials frees my imagination and provides many opportunities for wonderful accidents and new techniques that influence the finished product.

 If my work has a mission, it is this: To see the beauty and potential of all things and the possibilities that a different point of view can create.
 It may be an empty water bottle, plastic utensils, rubber tubing, electrical wires, trash bags, paper, threads or any other found object: Whatever the material or the original purpose, it can be transformed into something new and unexpected with a new and viable reason for existing.

-My goal is to inspire those who see my work to look more carefully at the world around them, to discover beauty in unusual places and see the possibilities of a different point of view.
+My goal is to inspire those who see my work to look more carefully at the world around them, to discover beauty in unusual places and consider the possibilities of a different point of view.